AmpliconSuite/AmpliconClassifier/README.md

 **2. Usage**:

+`amplicon_classifier.py` takes an AA graph file and an AA cycles file as input.

+To classify a single amplicon,

+`python amplicon_classifier.py --ref [hg19, GRCh37, or GRCh38] --cycles [/path/to/amplicon_cycles.txt] --graph [/path/to/amplicon_graph.txt] > classifier_stdout.log`

-To generate classifications for a list of amplicons, I recommend doing
+Alternatively you can generate classifications for a list of amplicons:

 `python amplicon_classifier.py --ref [hg19, GRCh37, or GRCh38] --input [file with list of your amplicons] > classifier_stdout.log`

-the `--input` argument must be formatted as follows, with one amplicon per line:
+If passing a list of amplicons, the `--input` argument must be formatted as follows, with one amplicon per line:

 `sample_name_amplicon1   /path/to/sample_name_amplicon1_cycles.txt   /path/to/sample_name_amplicon1_graph.txt`

-Alternatively, you can just classify one amplicon at a time

-`python amplicon_classifier.py --ref [hg19, GRCh37, or GRCh38] --cycles [/path/to/amplicon_cycles.txt] --graph [/path/to/amplicon_graph.txt] > classifier_stdout.log`

 There is also an experimental option you can set to visualize the strength of each amplicon class assigned to an amplicon, which can be turned on by setting `--plotStyle individual`.